 The work of the Professional College in this division supplements that of the General College and offers professional courses together with more advanced general courses.

-The plan of the work in the two colleges is to develop a major and a minor course in each of the fields, Fine Arts, Home Arts, and Industrial Arts.
+The plan of the work in the two colleges is to develop a major and a minor course within the Division of the Arts.

 Fine Arts Major